Joseph Vinetz: Research

-Vinetz's work is focused on vaccinology, in tropical infectious diseases, encompassing mechanistic molecular biology, biochemistry, immunology and cell biology approaches to the translational research of malaria, leptospirosis and brucellosis.
+Vinetz's work is focused on vaccines for tropical infectious diseases, encompassing mechanistic molecular biology, biochemistry, immunology and cell biology approaches to the translational research of malaria, leptospirosis and brucellosis.

 Infectious Diseases

-Vinetz's research in global health and infectious diseases takes a large scale, public health and epidemiological perspective—from Peru, Brazil, and Sri Lanka—focused on public health issues of highest consequence, while simultaneously pursuing translational research from the bench to the bedside, with a key focus on vaccine development.
+Vinetz's research in global health and infectious diseases takes a large scale, public health and epidemiological perspective—from Peru, Brazil, and Sri Lanka.
+It's focused on public health issues of highest consequence, while simultaneously pursuing translational research from the bench to the bedside, with a key focus on vaccine development.

 Leptospirosis

 Vinetz found cases of severe leptospirosis in relation to environmental exposure and social inequity in Baltimore in the 1990s, which was published in the Annals of Internal Medicine in 1996.
 He caught rats in Baltimore and showed that nearly all were chronically infected by L. interrogans.
 In this way he led epidemiologic investigation to determine the epidemiology of patients with leptospirosis who acquired L. interrogans in inner-city Baltimore.
 He found out a risk element in context of urban residents who were sporadically exposed to rat urine in the inner city as inner-city rats were seemed to carry L. interrogans.
 A paper published in 2003 discussed the worldwide occurrence and spread rate of leptospirosis, and highlighted pulmonary hemorrhage with refractory shock as a major manifestation.
 Furthermore, he concurred with published recommendations to use tetracyclines and β—lactam/cephalosporins as mainstays of the treatment of leptospirosis.

 In 2005, Vinetz demonstrated the underdiagnosis of leptospirosis in the Amazon jungle of Peru (Iquitos city, Loreto department), a region of high endemicity and the underrecognition of grave pulmonary complications, and discovered the pulmonary involvement in leptospirosis in urban but not rural areas related to the leptospiral strains found in the environment.
 He also drew a comparative analysis between the levels of Leptospira in urban and rural environmental surface waters in sites in the Peruvian Amazon region of Iquitos.
 Findings of his study indicated urban severe leptospirosis in the Peruvian Amazon to be associated with higher concentrations of more pathogenic leptospires at sites of exposure and transmission.
 He proposed the application of this risk assessment of environmental surface waters in terms of evaluating risk for leptospiral infection and severe disease in leptospirosis-endemic regions.
 Furthermore, he conducted a study in 2004 focused on the potential relationships of environmental context to human exposure to Leptospira and disease associated with seroconversion.

 Vinetz led an international consortium of leptospirosis researchers that led to a paper in which 310 strains of Leptospira were analyzed whole genome sequencing.
 A cross-species comparative genome analysis of all 22 species known at the time produced the first definitive phylogeny of Leptospira, along with identification of novel virulence factor genes and gene families, towards the goal of addressing broad questions of how pathogen virulence evolves.